Facts about Working in the Australian Call Centre industry

 It’s easy to have a negative perception of what it must be like working in the Australian call centre industry.

-After all, the media constantly portrays the ‘chicken pen’ mentality with rows of rows of call centre agents all working in a line with a supervisor hovering over their head with a whip.
+After all, the media constantly portrays the ‘chicken pen’ mentality with rows of call centre agents all working in a line with a supervisor hovering over their head with a whip.

 Need a toilet Break?

 Only in your allocated time otherwise its bad luck right?

 Now like most industries, I’m sure there are a few rogue operators however the large majority of call centre operators are focussed on delivering a great experience for their staff and customers.